-Base pension: 7.8% of gross income (old-age and survivors) and 1.4% of gross income (disability).
+Base pension: 7.8% of gross income (old age and survivors) and 1.4% of gross income (disability).
 Contributions are reduced according to a decreasing scale for income above a fixed ceiling.

-Mandatory occupational pension: Voluntary contributions.
-(The contribution rate is fixed according to the regulations of the insured's pension fund.)
+Mandatory occupational pension: Varies according to the insured's pension fund.